 The 2018 midterms are finally over — and even though we’re all waiting for voter files across the country to update to truly understand the impact the work that was done last year, we wanted to get a head start digging into the role of campaign technology.

-The end result: a publicly available guide written by organizers, for organizers, and meant to help campaigns match their needs to a tool.
-Our assessment covered what types of tools exist for campaigns, what they did, what their drawbacks were, and how much they cost.
-It was accessed by thousands of users, including campaigns, organizations, and nonprofits.
+The end result: a publicly available guide written by organizers, for organizers, and meant to help progressive organizations match their needs to a tool.
+Our assessment covered what types of tools exist for digital organizers, what they did, what their drawbacks were, and how much they cost.
+It was accessed by thousands of users, including progressive organizations and nonprofits.
 We spoke with people at Planned Parenthood, NextGen, the DNC, EMILY’s List, America Votes, the National Democratic Training Committee, VAN, and many state parties to give tools recommendations.
 We’ve talked to campaign managers, organizers, data directors, digital directors, field directors, donors, vendors, and other decision makers.

 One reason we wanted to put together a public assessment was to provide transparency to the tools market, especially around pricing.
 We also wanted to translate tech speak into a common language for practitioners to make tools and tech more accessible for anyone.

 The second reason we wanted to put together this tools assessment was to dispel the idea that any tool is a silver bullet.
 No tool can replace an organizing program — at best, it can augment the work already done by people, whether they’re organizers or volunteers.
 We wanted to help educate buyers on what tools existed, which questions to ask vendors, what to be aware of (for instance, features that have been launched versus features ‘on the roadmap’).